-- For more information on Dynatrace’s latest enhancements to its capabilities for Kubernetes applications and infrastructure environments, click here.
+- For more information on Dynatrace’s latest enhancements to its capabilities for Kubernetes applications and infrastructure environments, read this blog post.

-- Register now for Dynatrace’s Power Demo on Advanced Observability for Kubernetes Infrastructure and Microservices, on July 15th
+- Register now for Dynatrace’s Power Demo on Advanced Observability for Kubernetes Infrastructure and Microservices, on July 15th.
+Watch on-demand

 - Need help getting started?
 Monitor your Kubernetes clusters with Dynatrace